prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     two non-empty points in the input array, an empty LineString will be returned.
 The returned geometry may not be simple, e.g. may self-intersect or may contain duplicate vertexes depending on the input.

+.. function:: ST_MultiPoint(array(Point)) -> MultiPoint

+    Returns a MultiPoint geometry object formed from the specified points.
+Return `null` if input array is empty.
+    Throws an exception if any element in the array is `null` or empty.
+    The returned geometry may not be simple and may contain duplicate points if input array has duplicates.

 .. function:: ST_Point(double, double) -> Point

     Returns a geometry type point object with the given coordinate values.